maia-s/sdl3-sys-rs/sdl3-sys/README.md

 ## Recent changes

-- next:
+- 0.5.6:
+    - Update SDL to 3.2.24
-    - Fix an issue where creating symlinks after a build could fail.
+    - Fix an issue where creating symlinks after a build could fail
+    - Support windows-sys 0.61 (compatible with 0.59 and 0.60)

 - 0.5.5:
     - Update SDL to 3.2.22